findstarlink/cities-db/README.md

 ## Why?

 This library was created for [findstarlink.com](https://findstarlink.com).
-Using the Google Maps API for auto-complete, or hosting a dedicated API endpoint, would be pretty expensive.
-I don't see why we need a remote service for this.
+It would be pretty expensive to use the Google Maps API for auto-complete, or host a dedicated API endpoint.
+And I don't see why we need a remote service for this.

 Bandwidth usage accounts for the majority of FindStarlink's running costs (even after using a CDN).
 So it was pretty important to keep this library's file size as small as possible.